ondemandenv/ondemandenv.github.io/articles/emperor-new-cluster-cross-cloud-kubernetes-lie.md

 ### The Ops Team Incentive Structure

 Operations teams, facing pressure to demonstrate value in an era of managed services and serverless computing, found their savior in Kubernetes complexity. **The more complex the platform, the more indispensable the team becomes**.
 This creates a perverse incentive to maintain and even increase complexity rather than eliminate it.

+*The broader pattern of how operational convenience has systematically undermined engineering excellence is analyzed in [X-Ops: How Operational Convenience is Railroading Software Architecture](/articles/x-ops-railroading-software-architecture/).*

 ### The Sunk Cost Fallacy at Scale